Green-Mountain-Insulated-Glass/BYLAWS/README.md

     d)   What number or percentage of members is needed for quorum?

 ### A. Distinction between Membership and Board Meetings

-'''
+>
+> THE BELOW IS COPY-PASTA from
+>
-- Acceptance of members;
+> - Acceptance of members;
-- Election of directors; and
+> - Election of directors; and
-- Operating Agreement changes that would
+> - Operating Agreement changes that would
-  - Materially and adversely affect the rights or obligations of members as to voting, dissolution, redemption, transfer, distributions, patronage distributions, patronage, property rights, or rights to repayment of contributed capital;
+> - Materially and adversely affect the rights or obligations of members as to voting, dissolution, redemption, transfer, distributions, patronage distributions, patronage, property rights, or rights to repayment of contributed capital;
-  - Increase or decrease the number of members authorized in total or for any class;
+> - Increase or decrease the number of members authorized in total or for any class;
-  - Effect an exchange, reclassification, or cancellation of all or part of the companies memberships;
+> - Effect an exchange, reclassification, or cancellation of all or part of the companies memberships;
-  - Authorize a new class of membership;
+> - Authorize a new class of membership;
-  - Specify or change the maximum or minimum number of directors or change from a variable number of board members to a fixed number;
+> - Specify or change the maximum or minimum number of directors or change from a variable number of board members to a fixed number;
-  - Increase the terms of directors; and
+> - Increase the terms of directors; and
-  - Increase quorum for meetings
+> - Increase quorum for meetings
-'''
+>

 **Meetings of the members in their capacity as members shall be governed by this Article III.**